cpske/ISP/agile/agile.md

 4. Decide what to do.
 Create a plan for improvements or changes to make in the next sprint.

+## Agile Practice Exam

+[Sample Questions from agileexams.com](https://www.agileexams.com/sample/) many of them just about knowing the names of things.

 ## Learn More

 * [Agile 101](https://www.agilealliance.org/agile101/) at Agile Alliance.